Best of Both Worlds (Robert Palmer song)

-"Best of Both Worlds" is a 1978 single by English singer Robert Palmer from his album Double Fun.
-The song was included on compilation albums including Addictions: Volume II (1992) and 20th Century Masters (1999).
+"Best of Both Worlds" is a song by English singer Robert Palmer from his album Double Fun.
+The song was released as a single in April 1978 in the EU and on 23 June in the UK and has since been included on compilation albums such as Addictions: Volume II (1992) and 20th Century Masters (1999).
 A live version appeared on 1982's Maybe It's Live and a remix version was included on 1998's Woke Up Laughing.